INTERNATIONAL FEDERATION OF EXHIBITION AND EVENT SERVICES Abbreviated “IFES”

 The approval / rejection of applications for membership is at the full and absolute discretion of the Board.

-The application for admission may be tabled again at the earliest after 1 year.
+The applications for admission may be tabled again at the earliest after 1 year.

 7.3 Commencement of membership and maturity of fees